Definition of Rust HashMap

 - Then an instance is created once the entire library is imported for hashmap implementation.

-- Hashmap functions are applied to the hashmap table for performing some required operations like insertion, removal, iter, etc.
+- Hashmap functions are applied to the hashmap table to perform required operations like insertion, removal, iter, etc.

 - At last, the execution occurs with the listed operations and functions in the program.

-- The key and value present within the hash table helps in one or the other way in taking decision regarding the accessibility of elements.
+- The key and value present within the hash table helps in one or the other way in deciding the accessibility of elements.

-- HashMap uses hashing algorithm which is selected for providing resistance against HashDos attack.
+- HashMap uses hashing algorithm, which is selected to provide resistance against HashDos attack.

-- The default hashing algorithm used is SipHash 1-3 which is completely different from the actual algorithm being implemented.
+- The default hashing algorithm used in HashMap is SipHash 1-3, which differs completely from the implemented algorithm.

 - Performance of such a hashing algorithm is different from the actual hashing algorithm with respect to competitiveness in medium-sized keys and other algorithms that will outperform the small keys with integers in the strings that will not protect any attacks such as HashDos.

-- These hashing algorithms can also be replaced as per HashMap basis using a default, with_hasher, and with_capacity_and_hasher methods.
+- You can replace the hashing algorithms on a per HashMap basis by using the default, with_hasher, and with_capacity_and_hasher methods.

-- There is a logic that exists that if the two keys are equal then their hashed values and keys must also be equal.
+- A logic exists that if the two keys are equal, their hashed values and keys must also be equal.

 Examples